Written by: Chandler Strickland

 Step 1: Can Your Property Influence the Deer Population?

 Before making harvest decisions, it's important to determine if your property is large enough to impact the local deer herd through harvest.
-As a general rule, properties smaller than 500 to 1,000 acres usually do not have enough influence over the broader landscape to drive population trends without cooperation from neighboring landowners.
+As a general rule, properties smaller than 500 to 1,000 acres usually do not alone have enough influence over the broader landscape to drive population trends without cooperation from neighboring landowners.

 Step 2: Know Your Habitat and Herd